turingschool/career-development-curriculum-site/module_three/week_3_coverletter.md

    * What is effective?
 What value could they bring to the company?
 How do you know?
    * What could be changed to make the letter more effective?

-3. Work on a cover letter for a job you are interested in based on a job description, and be prepared to share it with your Homeroom group for feedback.
+3. Work on a cover letter for a job you are interested in based on a job description, and be prepared to share it with peers for feedback.
    * Tailor your cover letter from a job description
    * Use the job description to choose key skills and responsibilities to highlight
    * Then focus your cover letter on the 2-to 3 of the most important skills that resonate the most with you
    * Use the recommended [Guided Cover letter template](https://docs.google.com/document/d/1ctPSIEcZ5nrnfD4y0HlTUH9tdYRscbIjXhMQLjMPzPA/edit) to format,      structure and create your cover letter.

    Here are [additional resources](/resources/cover_letter_resources) for cover letters

-## Due Dates & Reminders
-* Complete the [exit ticket](https://forms.gle/uaftT1VbePHcisGn8) for today's lesson by **EOD Friday of Week 4.**
-* Create a cover letter based on a job description * **Due date #1: Wednesday of Week 5** during homeroom
-* **Final due date: EOD Friday of Week 5** in end of mod survey